eaglepoint-ai/bytedance_dataset/task_003_deadlock_transfers/README.md

 ## Overview

-This dataset instance evaluates a model’s ability to diagnose and fix a **real-world database concurrency bug** in a PostgreSQL-backed money transfer system.
+This task diagnose and fix a **real-world database concurrency bug** in a PostgreSQL-backed money transfer system.

 The original implementation works correctly in single-threaded execution but **fails intermittently under